top of page

 B i o g r a p h y

-Notable venues Brevik has performed in include Boston's Symphony Hall, St. Louis' Powell Hall, Lyric Opera of Chicago's Civic Opera House, Amarillo Texas' Globe-News Center, Venice Italy's St. Marks Cathedral, and the Vietnam Opera and ballet in Hanoi Vietnam.
+Notable venues Brevik has performed in include Boston's Symphony Hall, St. Louis' Powell Hall, Lyric Opera of Chicago's Civic Opera House, Amarillo Texas' Globe-News Center, Venice Italy's St. Marks Cathedral, and the Vietnam Opera and Ballet in Hanoi, Vietnam.
+He was a featured soloist during the highly acclaimed Salzburg Festival in Salzburg, Austria, and his rapid-fire coloratura in Handel's "Messiah" and booming baritone in Beethoven's 9th Symphony have been particularly praised.

-Brevik performed at the Opera Theatre of St. Louis from 2013-2015, starting as a Gerdine Young Artist, earning himself the Richard Gaddes Career Grant.
+Brevik performed at the Opera Theatre of St. Louis from 2013-2015, starting as a Gerdine Young Artist, earning the Richard Gaddes Career Grant.
 At OTSL, Brevik performed both lead and supporting roles.
-It was here that he was hand-picked by Ricky Ian Gordon to create the role of Ernest Hemingway and record an album with the Saint Louis Symphony Orchestra in the opera Twenty-Seven.
-The role landed him on the cover of the highly acclaimed magazine: Opera News alongside Met Opera superstar Stephanie Blythe.
-In 2015, Brevik performed the role of Pastor Avery in Tobias Picker’s Emmeline where Opera Today celebrated Brevik’s “well served, ample bass.”
+It was here that he was hand-picked by Ricky Ian Gordon to create the role of Ernest Hemingway and record an album with the Saint Louis Symphony Orchestra in the opera "Twenty-Seven."
+The role landed him on the cover of the highly acclaimed magazine Opera News alongside Met Opera superstar Stephanie Blythe.
+In 2015, Brevik performed the role of Pastor Avery in Tobias Picker’s "Emmeline," where Opera Today celebrated Brevik’s “well-served, ample bass.”

-Today Brevik resides in Western Massachusetts where he is on voice faculty at the University of Hartford’s, Hartt School Community Division as well at the Falcetti School of Music in Simsbury, CT.
+Today, Brevik resides in Western Massachusetts, where he is on the voice faculty at the University of Hartford’s Hartt School Community Division, as well as at the Falcetti School of Music in Simsbury, CT.

 800px-Daniel_Brevik_Bass-baritone_head_s